 The program focuses on logic and its applications in the philosophy of science, particularly in the foundations of mathematics, physics, linguistics, and the social sciences.
-Beyond a few core courses and a joint four-semester seminar series providing a common background to all students, we offer the following four thematic groups of courses: Logic and the Philosophy of Mathematics, Foundations of Physics, Logic in Linguistics, and Models in the Social Sciences – the student has to choose 7 of these.
+Beyond a few core courses and a joint four-semester seminar series providing a common background to all students, we offer the following four thematic groups of courses: Logic and the Philosophy of Mathematics, Foundations of Physics, Logic in Linguistics, and Models in the Social Sciences – the student has to choose 7 courses offered in these modules.

-This program is recommended to applicants who are planning doctoral studies in philosophy, mathematics, physics, linguistics.
+This program is recommended to applicants who are planning to pursue doctoral studies in philosophy, mathematics, physics, linguistics.

 This program enables students to apply for doctoral programs in various areas: philosophy, mathematics, physics, linguistics.

 The Department of Logic at ELTE has successful cooperation with the Algebraic Logic research division at Alfréd Rényi Institute of Mathematics, Hungarian Academy of Sciences and the Department of Theoretical Linguistics of the Research Institute for Linguistics, Hungarian Academy of Sciences.

 The department organizes and hosts two weekly colloquia: the Logic and Philosophy of Mathematics seminar (LaPoM) and the Theoretical Philosophy Forum.
 Our MA and Ph.D. students regularly and actively participate in these events.

 The program is designed for those who want to continue their studies on the postgraduate level.
 Our graduates have good prospects for applying to Ph.D. programs in philosophy, mathematics, linguistics, informatics, physics, economics and sociology.
 Our graduates have become successful Ph.D. students and academics at Eötvös Loránd University and at several universities all over Europe and overseas, including institutions like MIT.